tts-tcq-2024/paradigm-shift-in-c-mshruti207/README.md

 Experience:
-In the process of adding new requirement, I had to modify and Re-write the code from scratch as there was no flexibity to add new features to it. for previous code no adequate test cases were written. previous Approach was only to reduce CCN and pure function and requirements were not implemented completely.
+In the process of adding new requirement, I had to modify and Re-write the code from scratch as there was no flexibity to add new features to it. for previous code no adequate test cases were written. previous Approach was only to reduce CCN.
+Pure function and requirements were not implemented completely.